What Is Needed for a Salty Dawg Rally?

 With the underlying philosophy that each captain is responsible for ensuring that his vessel is properly prepared to participate in a rally, the SDSA has minimal equipment requirements.

-- VHF radio permanently mounted, with location and MMSI properly programmed
+- VHF radio permanently mounted

 - Handheld VHF radio